 If, for an active DL BWP of a serving cell, the UE is not provided coresetPoolIndex or is provided coresetPoolIndex with value 0 for one or more first CORESETs and is provided coresetPoolIndex with value 1 for one or more second CORESETs, and is provided ackNackFeedbackMode = joint, the value of the counter DAI is in the order of the first CORESETs and then the second CORESETs for a same serving cell index and a same PDCCH monitoring occasion index.

-The value of the total DAI, when present [5, TS 38.212], in a DCI format denotes the total number of {serving cell, PDCCH monitoring occasion}-pair(s) in which PDSCH reception(s), SPS PDSCH release or SCell dormancy indication associated with DCI formats is present, up to the current PDCCH monitoring occasion m and is updated from PDCCH monitoring occasion to PDCCH monitoring occasion.
+The value of the total DAI, when present [5, TS 38.212], in a DCI format denotes the total number of {serving cell, PDCCH monitoring occasion}-pair(s) in which PDSCH reception(s) or HARQ-ACK information associated with DCI formats is present, up to the current PDCCH monitoring occasion m and is updated from PDCCH monitoring occasion to PDCCH monitoring occasion.
 If, for an active DL BWP of a serving cell, the UE is not provided coresetPoolIndex or is provided coresetPoolIndex with value 0 for one or more first CORESETs and is provided coresetPoolIndex with value 1 for one or more second CORESETs, and is provided ackNackFeedbackMode = joint, the total DAI value counts the {serving cell, PDCCH monitoring occasion}-pair(s) for both the first CORESETs and the second CORESETs.

 Denote by NC-DAIDL the number of bits for the counter DAI and set TD=2NC-DAIDL.
-Denote by VC-DAI,c,mDL the value of the counter DAI in a DCI format scheduling PDSCH reception, SPS PDSCH release or SCell dormancy indication on serving cell c in PDCCH monitoring occasion m according to Table 9.1.3-1 or Table 9.1.3-1A.
+Denote by VC-DAI,c,mDL the value of the counter DAI in a DCI format scheduling PDSCH reception or having associated HARQ-ACK information without scheduling PDSCH reception on serving cell c in PDCCH monitoring occasion m according to Table 9.1.3-1 or Table 9.1.3-1A.
 Denote by VT-DAI,mDL the value of the total DAI in a DCI format in PDCCH monitoring occasion m according to Table 9.1.3-1.
 The UE assumes a same value of total DAI in all DCI formats that include a total DAI field in PDCCH monitoring occasion m.
 A UE does not expect to multiplex, in a same Type-2 HARQ-ACK codebook, HARQ-ACK information that is in response to detection of DCI formats with different number of bits for the counter DAI field.

 If the UE transmits HARQ-ACK information in a PUCCH in slot n and for any PUCCH format, the UE determines the o0ACK, o1ACK,⋯,oOACK-1ACK , for a total number of OACK HARQ-ACK information bits, according to the following pseudo-code:

-Set m=0 – PDCCH with DCI format scheduling PDSCH reception, SPS PDSCH release or SCell dormancy indication monitoring occasion index: lower index corresponds to earlier PDCCH monitoring occasion
+Set m=0 – PDCCH, with DCI format scheduling PDSCH reception or having associated HARQ-ACK information without scheduling PDSCH reception, monitoring occasion index: lower index corresponds to earlier PDCCH monitoring occasion

 Set j=0